bminer/node-twilio-api/README.md

 Phone numbers should be formatted with a '+' and country code e.g., +16175551212 (E.164 format).

-### outgoingCall Event
+### <a name="appEvents"></a>Application Events

-Triggered when Twilio connects an outgoing call placed with `makeCall`.
+- outgoingCall Event - Triggered when Twilio connects an outgoing call placed with `makeCall`.
 You typically do not need to listen for this event; Instead, pass a onConnectCallback to the `makeCall` function.

-### incomingCall Event

-Triggered when the Twilio...
+- <a name="incomingCallEvent"></a>incomingCall Event - Triggered when the Twilio middleware receives a voice request from Twilio.

 ## Disclaimer